Travelling to Japan? A JR Pass might not be what you’re looking for, read on to find out!

 Train Routes on Japan Travel App - JR Pass Guide

-Some trains don’t arrive frequently so failing to plan your route can result in a 1-2 hour wait at the station (when you could spend the time exploring instead).
-While Google maps does a pretty good job when you’re on the go, it doesn’t show you which transport pass is valid for which trains.
+Some trains don’t arrive frequently so failing to plan your route can result in a 1-2 hour wait at the station (which could be spent exploring instead).
+While Google Maps does a pretty good job when you’re on the go, it doesn’t show you which transport pass is valid for which trains.

 Japan Travel Search Bar - JR Pass Guide

-*Pro-tip: Use the app instead of the website as the app will show you additional details such as which train platform number and carriage to board from.
+*Pro-tip: Use the app instead of the website as the app shows additional details such as which train platform number and carriage to board from.

 Boy in Train - Japan Itinerary

-When searching for trains via Japan Travel, you’re likely to see different types of Shinkansen trains with varying durations such as Nozomi/Mizuho, Hikari and Kodama.
+When searching for trains via Japan Travel, you’re likely to see different types of Shinkansen trains with varying durations — Nozomi/Mizuho, Hikari and Kodama.

 Nozomi trains are the fastest as they make the least stops, followed by Hikari and Kodama which stops at every station.
 JR Pass holders are only allowed on Hikari and Kodama trains.
 To get an idea, here are the stops each train makes from Tokyo to Osaka.